menandmice/terraform-provider-menandmice/docs/resources/dns_zone.md

 - `dnsviewrefs` (Set of String, Deprecated) Interal references to views.
 Only used with Active Directory.
 - `dynamic` (Boolean) If the DNS zone is dynamic.
 (Default: False)
 - `id` (String) The ID of this resource.
-- `lastmodified` (String) Date when zone was last modified in Micetro.
+- `lastmodified` (String) Date when zone was last modified in Micetro rfc3339 time format
 - `ref` (String) Internal references to this DNS zone.